JvanKatwijk/dab-cmdline/README.md

 -----------------------------------------------------------------------
 New
 -----------------------------------------------------------------------

-New is now that the limeSDR is supported.
-In examples 2, 3 and 4 the LimeSDR is one of the possibilities when selecting a device in configuration time (of course you should have installed a support library).
+New is that now the new SDRplay library, the v3 library, is supported.
+In order to allow choosing between the "old" 2.13 and the "new" 3.06 library, the CMakeFile for example 2 allows selection of

+	-DSDRPLAY=ON
+or
+	-DSDRPLAY_V3=ON

+Of course, you should have installed the right library

 ----------------------------------------------------------------------
 The C (C++) example programs